-Earn Your Bachelor of Arts Degree in Christian Studies Online
+Earn Your Bachelor of Arts Degree in Christian Studies Degree Online or On-Campus

-Offered by the College of Theology, the BA in Christian Studies takes a modern approach to ministry education.
+Offered by the College of Theology, the BA in Christian Studies degree takes a modern approach to ministry education.
 Students learn contemporary theories of communication and organizational leadership as they deepen their relationship with Christ.
 There is an emphasis on Christian character formation and modern ethical issues.

-Gain the Skills to Minister Effectively in the Christian Studies BA Program
+Gain the Skills to Minister Effectively in the Christian Studies Degree Program

-Prepare to turn your calling into a career with a Christian study bachelor’s degree, offered online by GCU.
+Prepare to turn your calling into a career with a Christian studies bachelor’s degree, offered both online and on-campus by GCU.
 Explore Christian discipleship and develop a firm understanding of the major teachings of the Christian faith.
 Study other worldviews and world religions from the perspective of the Christian faith.

 GCU strives to graduate students who are competent communicators and accomplished critical thinkers, capable of sharing the word of God with a variety of audiences.
 In courses such as Old Testament Survey, New Testament Survey, Pentateuch, Christian Character Formation and Christian Theology I, you will acquire the following core competencies: